What does 'Kallā sayaʿlamūn' mean in Surah An-Naba 78:4-5?

 Answer

 In Surah An-Naba 78:4-5, 'Kallā sayaʿlamūn' (كَلَّا سَيَعْلَمُونَ) means 'No indeed; they will come to know,' followed in verse 5 by 'Thumma kallā sayaʿlamūn' — 'Again, no indeed; they will come to know.'
-The word 'Kallā' is a sharp Arabic particle of rebuke and deterrence, here rebutting those who disputed and doubted the resurrection mentioned in the opening verses (78:1-3, 'the great announcement about which they differ').
+The word 'Kallā' is a sharp Arabic particle of rebuke and deterrence, here rebutting those who disputed and doubted the resurrection raised in the opening verses (78:1-3, 'the great announcement about which they differ').
 The phrase 'sayaʿlamūn' ('they will come to know') is a veiled but severe threat: those who reject the Day of Judgment will inevitably learn the truth of it when its terrors and consequences befall them.
 Classical exegetes including al-Saʿdī, al-Ṭabarī, Ibn Kathīr, and al-Qurṭubī explain that the second verse repeats the warning with 'Thumma' ('then/again') for emphasis and intensification — doubling the certainty of the coming reckoning so the deniers cannot dismiss it.
 The structure leaves the object of their future knowledge deliberately unstated, which heightens the dread: they will come to know something so grave it needs no naming.
+But notice the exact shape of the threat.
+It is not 'they will be destroyed' or 'it is over for them'; it is 'they will come to know' — and knowledge is the one thing every honest heart is built to want.
+The warning, read closely, hands you the way past it.
+The deniers will know on the Day whether they wanted to or not, when the cover is pulled back and sight turns sharp too late (50:22); but nothing stops you from coming to know today, while knowing is still a door and not yet a verdict.
+The same God who lets the future tense hang over the deniers is the One quietly inviting you to step out of that 'they' — to know now, willingly, before knowing arrives as regret.

 In more depth